 $ lstat : num 4.98 9.14 4.03 2.94 5.33 ...

-XGBoost algorithms require numerical input features exclusively.
-Therefore, we employ the recipes package to systematically transform categorical variables through appropriate preprocessing techniques:
+XGBoost requires numerical input features exclusively.
+We can use the recipes package to systematically transform categorical variables through appropriate preprocessing:

 # Create a recipe for preprocessing